Running PersephoneShell

 Important

-Currently, PersephoneShell does not support multiple sessions for writing into the database.
-Every time a data-modifying command is issued, it claims a lock on writing into the database and, if another session tries to modify the data, a warning will be displayed and the other operation will be blocked.
-The multi-tasking mode is coming soon.
+Currently, some of the PersephoneShell commands do not support multiple sessions for writing into the database.
+Every time such data-modifying command is issued, it claims a lock on writing into the database and, if another session issues a conflicting command, a warning will be displayed and the other operation will be blocked.
+Some commands are automatically queued.

 PersephoneShell is used to load, inspect, and manipulate the objects in the database.
 This is done by issuing commands on the command line.
 Some commands require multiple parameters, and in such case, they should be specified in a separate "control" file (in a standard INI format) referenced on the command line as: